Persisting Frida Scripts¶

 spawn: false

-For more information on the emit data reporting feature, please see the Using Frida to Report Data chapter.
+For more on the emit data reporting feature, please refer to the Using Frida to Report Data section.